 An introduction to the Western tradition beginning with the Reformation and continuing to the present day.
-Political, religious and cultural themes are joined by economic and social advance in the modern world.
+Political, religious and cultural themes are joined by economic and social advances in the modern world.
 Spring Term.

-HIS 116 Survey of Non-Western
+HIS 116 Survey of Non-Western Civilizations

 An introduction to the civilizations of India, Africa, China, Latin America and the Near East from circa AD 1500 to the present.
 Political, religious, cultural, economic, social and intellectual aspects of these societies will be examined using a variety of disciplines and methodological approaches.

 A historical survey of Latin America, from pre-Columbian times to the present, with emphasis on the evolution of civilization and culture in the countries of South and Central America and the Caribbean basin.
 Beginning with the pre-Columbian indigenous societies, the course will then examine the conquest, colonial institutions, independence and the emergence of modern Latin American nations.